Table of Contents

-Although Search Engine Optimization (SEO) should be a part of every website and brand’s strategy, only 28% of small business owners optimize their websites.
-By ignoring best practices in creating a strong SEO strategy, websites are depriving themselves of the opportunity to get their content out in front of as many people as possible – leading to more conversions.
+Although Search Engine Optimization (SEO) should be a part of every website and brand’s strategy, only 30% of small business owners have an SEO strategy.
+By ignoring best practices in creating a strong SEO strategy, websites are depriving themselves of the opportunity to get their content out in front of as many people as possible — leading to more conversions.

 But it’s not just about getting content in front of people.
 Quality content is both the precursor to rankings and a powerful aspect of a campaign of any size.
-For a quality SEO strategy, one must come up with a cohesive strategy that doesn’t consider rankings, content, and results as separate pieces—but regards them as interlocking pieces of the same puzzle.
+For a quality SEO & Local SEO strategy, one must come up with a cohesive strategy that doesn’t consider rankings, content and results as separate pieces — but regards them as interlocking pieces of the same puzzle.

 Crawling & Indexing Basics